martinklepsch/martinklepsch.org/_posts/2014-03-12-setting-up-your-own-little-heroku-with-dokku-and-digitalocean.markdown

 deployment.
 It was surprisingly simple so here is some rough outline that should get you going.

-<aside>This guide is slightly opinionated and things cab be done differently.
+<aside>This guide is slightly opinionated and things can be done differently.
 I decided to settle for the way thats closest to Heroku to keep things short.</aside>

 ## Create a Droplet at Digitalocean